 Cost of exam

-ISACA offers a variety of training options, including virtual instructor-led courses, online, on-demand training, review, review manuals, question databases, and more.
+ISACA offers a variety of training options, including virtual instructor-led courses, online and on-demand training, review manuals and question databases.
 Numerous books and self-study materials are also available on Amazon.

 Training opportunities for the CISA certification are plentiful.
-Udemy offers more than 90 CISA-related courses, lectures, practice exams, question sets and more.
-On Pluralsight, you'll find five courses with 22 hours of information systems auditor training that cover all CISA job practice domains.
+Udemy offers more than 160 CISA-related courses, lectures, practice exams, question sets and more.
+On Pluralsight, you’ll find 12 courses with 27 hours of information systems auditor training covering all CISA job practice domains for the CISA job practice areas.

-In addition to these must-have credentials, there are many other certifications available to fit the career needs of any IT professional interested in information security.
+In addition to these must-have credentials, many other certifications are available to fit the career needs of any IT professional interested in information security.
+Business owners should consider employing workers with these credentials as well.